-It's true that if you apply to 200 companies, you technically have a better chance of getting a job than if you only apply to 20.
+It's true that if you apply to 200 companies, you technically have a better chance of getting a job than if you apply to only 20.
 There are flaws to this strategy, though.

-One of the most common media resume mistakes is to send a generic cover letter and resume to every company.
+One of the most common media job search mistakes is to send a generic cover letter and resume to every company.
 Mailing a cover letter that simply says "I want a job in media" to a radio station in Orlando and a public relations firm in Chicago isn't going to get you noticed.

-It's better to concentrate on the 20 companies, research their needs and write targeted letters specifically to each one.
+It's better to concentrate on the 20 companies, research their needs, and write targeted letters specifically to each one.
 If you don't get a phone call from those 20, then expand to the next 20.

 Contacts in a Company

 An overlooked research tool is to use contacts within a company to get information about job openings.
-While the advertisement for a job opening might say "no phone calls", that normally applies to the manager doing the hiring.
+While the advertisement for a job opening might say "no phone calls," that normally applies to the manager doing the hiring.

 This knowledge will help you write a cover letter specifically for the opening at this station, which is far more effective than sending something generic.
 It's up to you to decide whether you should mention that you called the newsroom to research the job.

-The problem with only applying for openings you see online is that you'll likely be one of the hundreds of candidates for each job.
+The problem with applying only for openings you see online is that you'll likely be one of hundreds of candidates for each job.
 Sure, someone has to get the job, but being one of 500 applicants may make you feel as though you have a better shot at winning the lottery.

 A headhunter can help in your media job search.
-There are two types of headhunters who are common in the media industry.
+There are two types of headhunters who are common in the industry.